 Fixed versus adjustable rate loans

-You can choose a fixed-rate loan to lock in a low interest rate.
-Borrowers choose these types of loans when interest rates are low and they wish to lock in at this lower rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
-Call Hancock Mortgage Partners, LLC NMLS# 229844 at 225 819 7670 for details.
+Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
+People select fixed-rate loans when interest rates are low and they want to lock in the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a good rate.
+Call Hancock Mortgage Partners, LLC NMLS# 229844 at 225 819 7670 to learn more.

 Most ARM programs feature a cap that protects you from sudden increases in monthly payments.
 Your ARM may feature a cap on how much your interest rate can go up in one period.
 For example: no more than two percent a year, even if the underlying index goes up by more than two percent.
-Sometimes an ARM features a "payment cap" that guarantees that your payment will not go above a fixed amount in a given year.
-Most ARMs also cap your interest rate over the life of the loan.
+Sometimes an ARM features a "payment cap" that ensures your payment can't go above a fixed amount in a given year.
+Most ARMs also cap your rate over the duration of the loan.

-ARMs most often have the lowest, most attractive rates at the start of the loan.
-They usually guarantee the lower interest rate for an initial period that varies greatly.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is set for three or five years.
+ARMs most often have the lowest rates at the beginning.
+They guarantee that rate for an initial period that varies greatly.
+You've likely read about 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is set for three or five years.
 After this period it adjusts every year.
 These loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
-These loans are usually best for borrowers who expect to move in three or five years.
+Loans like this are best for borrowers who expect to move in three or five years.
 These types of adjustable rate programs benefit borrowers who will sell their house or refinance before the initial lock expires.

 Have questions about mortgage loans?
 Call us at 225 819 7670.
 It's our job to answer these questions and many others, so we're happy to help!